JohnYe520/CPTS528-MLAdversary-Project/README.md

 Trained model weights will be saved to the path specified in save_path.

-## How to Run (To Be Updated)
+## How to Run
 ```bash
 python main.py
 ```
-For milestone2-2, this will:
+For this milestone2-2, this will:
-1. Load configurations and set random seeds.
+1.Load configurations and set random seeds.
-2. Prepare CIFAR-10 training and test data loaders.
+2.Prepare CIFAR-10 training and test data loaders.
 3. Build a simple CNN model for classification.
 4. Train and validate the model.
 5. Save trained weights to trained_model.pth